-- 1 Based on average shares outstanding for the period. - 2 Recognition of the net investment income by the Fund is affected by the timing of the declaration of dividends by the underlying investment companies in which the Fund invests.
-The ratio does not include net investment income of the investment companies in which the Fund invests. - 3 Amount represents less than \$0.01 per share. - 4 Total returns would have been lower/higher had expenses not been waived or absorbed/recovered by the Advisor.
-Returns shown do not reflect the deduction of taxes that a shareholder would pay on Fund distributions or the redemption of Fund shares. - 5 Does not include expenses of the investment companies in which the Fund invests. - If interest expense and commitment fees had been excluded, the expense ratios would have been lowered by 0.02% for the year ended December 31, 2022.
-For the prior years ended December 31, 2021, 2020 and 2019, the ratios would have been lowered by 0.01%, 0.04% and 0.01%, respectively. - 7 Effective March 15, 2018 the Fund's advisor has voluntarily agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding, as applicable, any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation expenses) do not exceed 1.25% of the average daily net assets until April 30, 2022.
-Prior to March 15, 2018, the Fund's advisor had contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding taxes, leverage interest, brokerage commissions, acquired fund fees and expenses as determined in accordance with Form N-1A, expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation) do not exceed 1.35% of average daily net assets of the Fund.
+Does not include expenses of the investment companies in which the Fund invests.
+6

+7 If interest expense and commitment fees had been excluded, the expense ratios would have been lowered by 0.02% for the year ended December 31, 2024.
+For the prior years ended December 31, 2023, 2022, 2021, and 2020, the ratios would have been lowered by 0.01%, 0.02% 0.01%, and 0.04%, respectively.

+Effective March 15, 2018, the Advisor has voluntarily agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the 8 total annual fund operating expenses (excluding, as applicable, any taxes, leverage interest, brokerage commissions, dividend and interest expenses on short sales, acquired fund fees and expenses (as determined in accordance with Form N-1A), expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation expenses) do not exceed 1.25% of the average daily net assets until April 30, 2022.
+Prior to March 15, 2018, the Advisor had contractually agreed to waive its fees and/or pay for operating expenses of the Fund to ensure that the total annual fund operating expenses (excluding taxes, leverage interest, brokerage commissions, acquired fund fees and expenses as determined in accordance with Form N-1A, expenses incurred in connection with any merger or reorganization, or extraordinary expenses such as litigation) do not exceed 1.35% of average daily net assets of the Fund.
 The voluntary waiver was terminated effective May 1, 2022, and the expense limitation is 1.35%.